-Finally, I would like to thank Chairman Greg Wright and your Board of Directors for another year of wise counsel and direction.
-The Board continues to show courage and support in investing for the future of The Mac.
+Finally, I would like to thank your Board of Directors, led by Chairman Lloyd Pollard for his wise counsel, direction & encouragement.
+I would also like to acknowledge and thank Greg Wright for his exceptional leadership and wise counsel as Chair of the Board 2002-2017.
+Your Board continues to show courage and support in investing for the future of The Mac in what will be an exciting time ahead for members, staff and our many other stakeholders.